Reverse Engineering of Malbolge Programs

 • Opr of C1 into value.

 Remember the file example_cat_halt_on_eof.hell that comes with LMAO.
-In this example, the same sequence as above is used to test whether a value equals C2.
+In that example, the same sequence is used to test whether a value equals C2.

-Let us summarize the behaviour of the crackme so far:
+Let's summarize the behaviour of the crackme we observed so far:

-Let us restart the debugger in HeLL IDE and type one of these characters when asked.
-After a while the Malbolge program crashes suddenly.
-This may happen when reaching code regions that are not present in the disassembled HeLL code since the disassembler has not seen them.
+Let's restart the debugger in HeLL IDE and type one of these characters when asked.
+Doing so, the disassembled Malbolge program crashes.
+This happens because the progran flow is reaching code regions that are not present in the disassembled HeLL code since the disassembler hasn't seen them.
 Probabliy we have reached a new branch that we have not visited during disassembling.
 This indicates that we were successful.

 Contact | Site notice (Impressum)